Using this guide

 Who should use this guide?

 This is Version 2.2 of the Users’ guide to the Standards for RTOs 2015.
 It is intended for use by people who own or work for RTOs or organisations applying to become RTOs.

-This version of the guide supports ASQA’s student-centred audit approach and is structured to follow a student’s experience through the five key phases of the student journey.
+This version of the guide supports ASQA’s student-centred performance assessment (audit) approach and is structured to follow a student’s experience through the five key phases of the student journey.

 This guide aligns each of these five key phases with the relevant clauses from the Standards.

 - Organisations applying to become RTOs can use this guide to:

 - develop systems and processes in preparation for submitting an application for initial registration

 - understand the importance of ensuring from the outset that their practices—as well as their systems and processes—are compliant with the Standards.

 - understand their regulatory obligations